Azaeres/Mellifera/README.md

 4. Do not waste others' time; share knowledge of best practices.
 5. Do not waste your own time; use best practices whenever possible, and seek guidance when you need it.
 6. Do not hoard money indefinitely; spend it regularly.
+7. Do not exploit security holes or bugs.

 Rule 1 ensures that everyone gets the same amount of dividends and liability limit.
-Rule 2  Rules 3-6 help stabilize the money supply.
-Failing to abide by these rules causes the community currency to lose its usefulness, and should be grounds for the termination of membership.
+Rule 2 helps stabilize the currency's value.
+Rules 3-6 help stabilize the money supply.
+Failure to abide by these rules should be grounds for the termination of membership.

 Getting started
 ===============